cortexlabs/cortex/docs/deployments/inference.md

 labels = ["iris-setosa", "iris-versicolor", "iris-virginica"]

-model = IrisNet() # Declare the model in global scope so that it can be used in init and prediction functions
+model = IrisNet() # Declare the model in global scope so that it can be used in init and predict functions

 def init(metadata):
     # Download model/model weights from S3 (location specified in api configuration metadata) and initialize your model.